wormholer/KAP-manual/en/operation/cluster_migration.en.md

 - Dump Cube related metadata and  its cuing data, and put them to /tmp on HDFS .
 - Distcp Cube related metadata and  its cuing data to DHC.

-It leverages script `bin/kylin io.kyligence.kap.tool.release.KapCubeMigrationCLI` to complete these two tasks.
+It leverages script `bin/cluster-migration.sh` to complete these two tasks.

 **Requirements:**